Nowhere to run: Fear in Gaza grows amid conflict with Israel - WTMJ

 In Gaza, a crowded coastal enclave of 2 million people, there are no air raid sirens or safe houses.
 Temporary United Nations shelters have come under attack in previous years of conflict.
 In the past two days, Israeli airstrikes brought down three huge towers housing important Hamas offices and some businesses after the Israeli military fired warning shots, allowing occupants to flee.

 Fighter jets also targeted without warning multiple residential buildings, located in teeming neighborhoods where Israel alleged militants lived.
-In all, more than 83 Palestinians have been killed in Gaza since Monday, including 17 children.
-Among the dead were both militants and civilians, including at least two women and children who died during the apartment building strikes.
+In all, 87 Palestinians have been killed in Gaza since Monday, including 18 children and eight women, according to Gaza’s Health Ministry.
+At least 530 people have been wounded.
+Among the dead were both militants and civilians who died during the apartment building strikes.

 At a Gaza City hospital, distraught families told of pulling bloodied relatives from piles of rubble.
 One woman said her 4-year-old grandson and pregnant daughter-in-law were killed when an Israeli air raid hit their two-story building on Wednesday.